Healthcare

 I'm allergic to penicillin페니실린 알레르기 있어요Peni-silin allergy it-eo-yo

 Prescription and OTC medications in Korean pharmacies (약국) are often labeled with dosage information in both Korean and pictographs (morning/afternoon/evening).
 Show the pharmacist the prescription.
-Most basic medications are cheap (₩3,000–₩15,000).
+Most basic medications are inexpensive (₩3,000–₩15,000).

 Dental care